reddec/token-login/README.md

 It's worth noting that while the token stored in hashes only, it's still highly recommended to renew all tokens in the event of a storage compromise.

-To enhance system performance, tokens are cached locally in a Least Recently Used (LRU) cache with a configurable time-to-live (TTL) for each cached item.
-The LRU cache size and TTL can be adjusted based on system requirements.
+To enhance system performance, tokens are cached locally in a cache with a configurable time-to-live (TTL) for each cached item.
+The TTL can be adjusted based on system requirements.
 However, it's critical to prioritize security considerations when determining these parameters.
-Increasing the LRU cache size can lead to higher memory consumption, while increasing the TTL may result in longer latencies for reflecting changes in the token store and local cache.
+Increasing the TTL may result in longer latencies for reflecting changes in the token store and local cache.
 It's important to note that when using authentication tokens with a high TTL, there is a risk that a refreshed or removed token may still be available in cache and used for authorization.
 It's important to maintain an appropriate balance between performance and security when tuning these